Table of Contents

 Are Correctional Officers happy?

 Correctional officers rank among the least happy careers.
-Overall they rank in the 3rd percentile of careers for satisfaction scores.
+Overall they rank in the 2nd percentile of careers for satisfaction scores.
 Please note that this number is derived from the data we have collected from our Sokanu members only.

 Correctional Officer Career Satisfaction by Dimension